… while it was still dark, Mary Magdalene came to the tomb … (John 20:1 NRSV)

 Dear brothers and sisters in Christ,

-After the bomb attacks last week against Egyptian Christians, one of the Coptic bishops in Australia wrote to me, ‘I just feel numb right now, we are in deep pain and suffering … Very difficult to celebrate Easter under such circumstances, but … we trust in our suffering Christ who promised us that the gates of Hades shall not prevail against his Church.’
+After the Palm Sunday bomb attacks last week against Egyptian Christians, one of the Coptic bishops in Australia wrote to me, ‘I just feel numb right now, we are in deep pain and suffering.
+There is a clear attempt at ethnic cleansing against the Copts in Egypt … My community is heartbroken and distressed and several members in Melbourne have lost family members in Egypt yesterday.
+Very difficult to celebrate Easter under such circumstances, but we are a resilient community and we trust in our suffering Christ who promised us that the gates of Hades shall not prevail against his Church’.

-Nor are we alone.
+Yet we are not alone.
 When we fear for the present, or the future, Christ is there, ready and waiting to receive us.
-There is no suffering or rejection which he cannot reach, and no human pain in which does not share.
+There is no suffering or rejection which he cannot reach and no human pain in which does not share.
 This is what we discover in the darkness we paradoxically call ‘Good Friday’.